Planning on doing Nag Tibba trek on your own? Here is a complete guide.

 - Pantwari to Nag Tibba to Auntar (3 days)

-We took the second route in order to avoid any overlap of itineraries and it was absolutely blissful.
-The views you get on your way to Auntar are completely different from your first day.
-Here is the link of the photo journey that should give you an idea of the landscapes and the trail.
+We took the second route in order to avoid any overlap in campsites and it was absolutely blissful.
+The views you get on your way to Auntar are very distinct as compared to the first day.
+Here is a visual guide that should give you a fair idea of the landscapes and the trail you will walk through.

 You will also need to get permissions from the forest department at Pantwari or Auntar, depending on your starting point.
-Although, no one really checks your permits, but if the forest officials do catch you without permits, they could fine you.
-So get them just for safety.
+Although, there aren’t really any checkpoints, if the forest officials do catch you without permits, they could fine you.
+So you might as well play it safe and get these done.
+They are easy to obtain, too, so it’s really not much of a hassle.

 Here are the names of the Forest Officers in both villages: